beancount/docs/docs/importing_external_data.md

 The easiest, laziest and most relevant way to test those importers is to use some **real data files** and compare what your importer extracts from them to expected outputs.
 For the importers to be at least somewhat reliable, you really need to be able to reproduce the extractions on a number of real inputs.
 And since the inputs are so unpredictable and poorly defined, it’s not practical to write exhaustive tests on what they could be.
 In practice, I have to make at least *some* fix to *some* of my importers every couple of months, and with this process, it only sinks about a half-hour of my time: I add the new downloaded file which causes breakage to the importer directory, I fix the code by running it there locally as a test.
 And I also run the tests over *all* the previously downloaded test inputs in that directory (old and new) to ensure my importer is still working as intended on the older files.

-There is some support for automating this process in [<span class="underline">beancount.ingest.regression</span>](https://github.com/beancount/beancount/tree/v2/beancount/ingest/regression.py).
+There is some support for automating this process in [<u>beancount.ingest.regression</u>](https://github.com/beancount/beancount/tree/v2/beancount/ingest/regression.py).
 What we want is some routine that will list the importer’s package directory, identify the input files which are to be used for testing, and generate a suite of unit tests which compares the output produced by importer methods to the contents of “expected files” placed next to the test file.

 For example, given a package with an implementation of an importer and two sample input files: